 - Portland Cement Mortar Bed Method: Portland Cement Mortar is suitable for most surfaces and most types of cast stone materials, with certain types of flatwork being a possible exception.
 (See note below.)
 The Tile Council of America recommends a cement mortar bed of 3/4″ to 2″ thick.
 This method is covered in detail under the American National Standards Institute, ANSI A108.1A.

-- Thin-Set Mortar or Epoxy Method: A factory prepared filler, mixed with either water or various additives depending on strength required and type chosen.
+- Thin-Set Mortar or Epoxy Method: A factory-prepared filler, mixed with either water or various additives depending on the strength required and type chosen.
 Shear Bond strengths of 250 to 1000 PSI can be obtained with this type of mortar.
 We recommend Laticrete International Inc. products or equivalent.
 Please refer to and follow the manufacturer’s exact recommendations for the particular product chosen.

 Grout: should be installed wet and packed tightly with a masonry tool.
 Grout widths are 3/8? to 1/2? or as desired.
-Smearing an entire area is not recommended due to the porosity of the product; instead grout should be piped into the joint and cleaned off immediately.
+Smearing an entire area is not recommended due to the porosity of the product; instead, grout should be piped into the joint and cleaned off immediately.
 Grout widths are 3/8? to 1/2? or as desired, and lines are prone to cracking.
-Napa Valley Cast Stone recommends that patching of grout lines at 90 days past initial installation be included in all installation contracts.
+California Stonecraft recommends that patching of grout lines at 90 days past initial installation be included in all installation contracts.
 It is common for grout joints to crack after a years time, especially in seismically active areas or where settling may be a factor.
 In these cases touching up or re-grouting the joint is all that may be required.
 We recommend discussing this with your installer.

-Cleaning: Clean Napa Valley Cast Stone with appropriate ProSoCo or other high quality cleaners before applying any type of sealer.
+Cleaning: Clean California Stonecraft with appropriate ProSoCo or other high-quality cleaners before applying any type of sealer.
 Pro So Co light duty cleaners may be used for maintenance as well.

 Protection: Protection during storage is critical to preserving the quality of the cast stone.
 Protect from damage caused by uneven drying by laying out all basic components after each pallet is opened.
 If material must be tarped, use only white plastic.
-Napa Valley Cast Stone is not liable for damage to basic components after they are delivered to the site.
+California Stonecraft is not liable for damage to basic components after they are delivered to the site.

-Layout Drawings: Layout Drawings, sometimes called ?shop drawings? by the specifier, are not provided by Napa Valley Cast Stone beyond those found in the catalog.
-Installation sub-contractors may or may not be required to provide them by the purchase agent.
+Layout Drawings: Layout Drawings, sometimes called “shop drawings” by the specifier, are not provided by California Stonecraft beyond those found in the catalog.
+Installation sub-contractors may or may not be required to provide them by the purchasing agent.